jonsagara/HandlebarsNetLayoutTest/README.md

 - `Layout.hbs` - a layout file containing common markup
 - `FileReady.hbs` - a sample file that references the layout, and contains specific messaging to let a user know that their file is ready to download.

-The generated HTML looks like it properly uses the model, except it doesn't appear to work in `Layout.hbs`.
+The generated HTML for `FileReady.hbs` looks like it properly uses the model, but it doesn't appear to work in `Layout.hbs`.

 `Layout.hbs` contains the following markup: